Delores-yip/group-project/README.md

 *   **Speech Recognition errors**: Ensure you have a stable internet connection as the game uses Google's online speech recognition API.
 *   **Asset errors**: If the game crashes on startup, ensure all image and audio files are present in their respective directories as defined in the configuration section of the code.

+##AI Tool Usage Statement

+*During the preparation of this work, the author used Jimeng AI, Doubao, and Nano Banana to generate game scenes, characters, and some UI elements.

 ## Credits

 Created for the Creative Programming Group Project.